-Related: If you’re looking to celebrate your entire class all at once, consider including within your classroom management system a couple of prizes from our super list of whole class rewards.
+Related: Looking to celebrate your entire class?
+Include a couple of prizes from our collection of whole class rewards.

-- Administrator Shout Out – Request that the school’s administrator drop by the classroom to personally congratulate the student on a job well done.
+- Administrator Shout Out – Request that the school’s administrator drop by the classroom to personally congratulate the individual on a job well done.